hansekontor/cmpct-dev-guide/guide.md

 ```

-#### 5.2 validate the transaction outputs
+#### 2.5.2 Validate Transaction Outputs
 If Agents have already validated the IP address, concerns that another token than BUX would have been used are minor.
 Still, this remains an optional validation which is included in the code sample below.
-Inside `txData`, there is the possibility to validate the exact amounts for each recipient specified by the GET request in chapter 2.
+Inside `txData`, it is possible to validate the exact amounts for each Recipient specified by the GET request in Section 2.2.
 Based on  `order_key` or `offer_name`, Agents can call their database to see which query strings they've used and therefore expect to be existent in the transaction outputs.
 Since addresses in the outputs might not be in the format that Agents use in their GET request (varying prefixes `ecash`/`etoken`), down below will be an example of converting ecash addresses into the desired format.
-If this additional dependency is undesired, Agents should use addresses with the `ecash` prefix to make the GET request of chapter 2 as they will surely be provided by every node.
+If this additional dependency is undesired, Agents should use addresses with the `ecash` prefix to make the GET request of Section 2.2 as they will confidently be provided by every node.
+Agents must certainly validate the transaction outputs if they build the GET request as a static standalone payment link.

 ```javascript
 const ecashaddr = require('ecashaddrjs');